Jonxslays/sqlite2pg/README.md

 # sqlite2pg

-An Sqlite3 to Postgresql database migration tool.
+An SQLite3 to PostgreSQL database migration tool.

 ## A warning